Old Hall Manuscript: Overview

 The manuscript contains 148 compositions overall, 77 of which are written in score rather than in separate parts.
 Most of the pieces are settings of parts of the ordinary of the Mass, and are grouped by section.
 In other words, the settings of the Gloria are together, as are the settings of the Credo, Sanctus, and Agnus Dei.
 Between these grouped settings are some motets and pieces related to the conductus.
+The beginning of the manuscript is now lost, therefore the settings of the Mass ordinary begin with the Gloria rather than the Kyrie; the omission of such settings is most probably due to historical accident, although Howard M. Brown notes that many English cyclic Masses lacked Kyries and the English generally preferred their settings of the respective texts separate to the rest of the Mass.

 The Old Hall Manuscript was compiled in the early 15th century, probably over a period of about 20 years.
 The hands of several copyists are identifiable, and some of them may be those of the composers themselves.
 Recent research has suggested that work on the manuscript ended with the death of Thomas, Duke of Clarence, in 1421, a somewhat later date than was previously suggested.
 This date allows the fitting into the chronology of the most recent piece in the manuscript, the wedding motet by Byttering which was almost certainly written for the marriage of Henry V and Catherine of Valois on 2 June 1420, as well as a group of motets by several composers, the titles of which closely match written accounts of the music played at the celebration of the victory of Agincourt in 1415.

+Notation

+The notation of the manuscript is generally split between score notation and each vocal part written out separately.
+The former was already out-of-date by the time of the manuscript's compilation, whereas the latter, known as cantus collateralis, had become largely standardized outside of England.
+It utilized the more conventional "choirbook format", in which two voices (one above the other) are placed on the left-hand side and vice versa when the composition was written as four-part harmony.
+These differences in notation techniques are heavily reflective of the Old Hall Manuscript's diversity of styles, as the cantus collateralis tradition was already the standard on the Continent (particularly in France and Italy).